greg7mdp/rippled/docs/sidechain/spec.md

 * Signatures: Signatures collected from the witness servers.
-This includes the parameters needed to recreate the message that was signed, including the amount, destination, and reward account for that signature.
+This includes the parameters needed to recreate the message that was signed, including the amount, destination, signature reward amount, and reward account for that signature.
+With the exception of the reward account, all signature must sign the message created with common parameters.

+* Order: An integer that determines the order that accounts created through cross-chain transfers must be performed.
+Smaller numbers must execute before larger numbers.

 TBD: C++ code.

 #### LedgerID

-The ledger id is a hash of a unique prefix for cross-chain account create signatures, the sidechain, and the transaction ID.
+The ledger id is a hash of a unique prefix for cross-chain account create signatures, the sidechain, and the initiating transaction ID.

-### XChainTransferRewardState

-This ledger object is used to collect signatures for distributing signature rewards.
-It will be created on the door account whenever a `SidechainXChainTransfer` or `SidechainXChainAccountCreate` successfully runs.

-#### Fields

-* Account: Owner of this object.
-The door account.
-Required.

-* Sidechain: Door accounts and assets.
-See `STSidechain` above.
-Required.

-* TxnID: The transaction ID of the initiating transaction on this chain.

-* Amount: Amount, in XRP, in the signer's reward pool.

-* Signatures: Signatures collected from the witness servers.
-This includes the parameters needed to recreate the message that was signed.

-TBD: C++ code.

-#### LedgerID

-The ledger id is a hash of a unique prefix for cross-chain transfer reward state, the sidechain, and the transaction ID.

 ## Transactions